In-a-bit/coding-challenge-mybooks-react/README.md

 ## What to do

 * Please use React and any other libraries you see fit needed for that tasks.
 (State managements, routing..)
-* Please try to host the app somewhere (Ex github pages, netlify..) where it will be easily be seen and played from the start.
+* Please try to host the app somewhere (Ex github pages, netlify..) where it will easily be seen and played from the start.
 * Where needed, please document your application

 ## Documentation